 Get a Free Quote

 My family spent Christmas in Covid quarantine, with my husband receiving an unwanted early gift in the form of a positive test result late on Christmas Eve.
 It was time to raid the kids’ toy cupboard for games and jigsaws to keep us entertained, and first to emerge was every linguist’s favourite, Scrabble.
 Surprisingly, I haven’t covered this beloved board game in a blog before.
 Maybe I still bear the psychological scars from being trounced by non-native English speakers (including a certain Rosetta founder and managing director) when playing it in my student days.
 It turns out playing Scrabble against Linguistics PhDs puts you on a hiding to nothing.
-This time I was more careful in selecting my opponents, targeting the coronavirus hampered husband and my 12-year-old!
+By now, I had internalised that crucial lesson on how to win at scrabble.
+I was more careful in selecting my opponents, targeting the coronavirus hampered husband and my 12-year-old!

 Fifty percent of British homes own a scrabble set (according to Wikipedia) with 150 million sets sold worldwide in over 30 different languages.
 The game was created by US architect Alfred Mosher Butts, who adapted a previous wordplay game to create “Criss-Crosswords”.
 Butts manually tabulated the frequency of letters in different words to determine the number of letters in the tile set and to allocate their point score.
 His sources included a dictionary, the Saturday Evening Post, the New York Herald Tribune, and The New York Times.